I will never again tone down my aspiration for anything or anyone.

 I am living my life’s purpose because of all the manifestations throughout my life.
 Each step throughout my journey I have manifested being in the right place at the right time, meeting the right people who upgraded me mentally and spiritually to take me to where I wanted to be.
 I was constantly manifesting which allowed me to continuously level up.
 It has taken me to this place right here, right now.
 Living my life’s purpose, touching people without the physical touch.

-It took me only two weeks after leaving the corporate world, and I knew I wanted to do a Lifestyle Media Company.
+It took me only two weeks after leaving the corporate world to know that I wanted to do a Lifestyle Media Company.

 This is the ultimate human experience.

-I remember growing up wanting to go out for things, like cheerleading and feeling scared, because of that so-called disability and label they put on me.
+I remember growing up and going out for things like cheerleading, and feeling scared, because of that so-called disability they labelled me with.
 That was holding me back, in my self-consciousness.
-My Mother would always say, “When you want something in life, don’t stop until you get it.”
+My mother would always tell me, “When you want something in life, don’t stop until you get it.”
 She had this way of showing me at a very young age to stay in my power and believe in myself.
 So, when the pattern would appear and I felt disconnected, I would think of the positive empowerment words from my Mother, saying “You can do anything you want!
 You are the sunshine maker!”

 I still can remember, like it was yesterday.

 Trying out for cheerleading in front of my whole school and a table of judges.
 I shouted “Ready!
 OK!” and then I was frozen, everything went blank.
 For a split second, that same story came along, with that label.
 I just happened to look in the bleachers and spotted my Mother with her arm up with her hand in a fist, she mouthed to me “You can do this.”
 Then I was able to continue and I made the squad.